-This document contains language for the fixed-route segments of the Service Plan chapter of the 2014-2018 Short Range Transit Plan that Nelson\Nygaard is developing for Santa Cruz METRO.
-It is in three sections: Service Recommendations, Expanded Service Recommendations, and Policy and Practice Recommendations.
+This chapter is in three sections: Service Recommendations, Expanded Service Recommendations, and Policy and Practice Recommendations.
 Note that while the Service Recommendations are fiscally constrained (a roughly one percent increase in systemwide operating costs has been estimated based on a three to four percent increase in costs for UCSC service), the Expanded Service Recommendations assume additional funding.

-FIXED ROUTE SERVICE RECOMMENDATIONS
+FIXED-ROUTE SERVICE RECOMMENDATIONS